-For over two years, we have been working to ensure our business is operationally ready for the UK’s departure from the European Union in 2019.
-In these FAQs, we set out our position on what Brexit means for Aviva Investors and our clients.
+In these FAQs, we set out what Brexit means for Aviva Investors and our clients.

 1. Has a dedicated team dealing with Brexit-related issues been established at Aviva Investors?

 A project team was established after the referendum, which includes representation from all business areas and all our EU entities.
-The project team has prepared contingency plans, which will be implemented ahead of the UK’s withdrawal from the EU.
+The project team has prepared contingency plans, which will be implemented before the end of the transition period.

 2. What is the operational impact of Brexit on Aviva Investors?